Ina Dillard Russell

-Blandina Dillard Russell (Ina) (February 18, 1868 – August 30, 1953) was an American teacher and homemaker who acted as the First Lady of Georgia during the tenure of her son Richard Russell Jr.
+Blandina "Ina" Dillard Russell (February 18, 1868 – August 30, 1953) was an American teacher and homemaker who acted as the First Lady of the state of Georgia during the tenure of her son Richard Russell Jr.

 In 1891, Russell married lawyer and future Georgia Supreme Court Justice Richard Russell Sr. After marriage, Russell spent time managing the family farm and raising 13 children.
 Her son Richard Russell Jr. became the Governor of Georgia and later a U.S. senator, and her son Robert Lee Russell became a U.S. Circuit Judge.
 Russell became known as "Mother Russell" by many Georgians, and flags across the state were flown at half-mast following her death.

 Early life

 Ina Dillard Russell, was the thirteenth and final child of Frances Chaffin and Fielding Dillard.
 She was born on February 18, 1868, in Oglethorpe County, North Georgia.
 Russell lived through the transition to the New South while traditionally being brought up in the practice of Christianity.

 She attended local schools in her younger years, enrolling at the Palmer Institute in Oxford, Ga and the Lucy Cobb Institute in Athens, Ga.
 While attending the Lucy Cobb Institute, she experienced living with five teachers in a living area called the "Cottage Content," near the University of Georgia.
-During this period, Russell began to build a relationship with Richard's younger brothers, who were attending UGA.After graduating in 1889, Russell began teaching third grade at Washington Street School in Athens, Georgia, while gaining experience in playing the piano.
+During this period, Russell began to build a relationship with Richard's younger brothers, who were attending UGA.
+After graduating in 1889, Russell began teaching third grade at Washington Street School in Athens, Georgia, while gaining experience in playing the piano.